Veterans benefits and resources

 Dependents of eligible veterans are able to receive educational assistance under the DEA program.
 Visit the DEA program link above for eligibility criteria and more information.
 You can also contact VA.

 VA provides dedicated services to assist veterans search for and locate employment opportunities, develop career interests and goals, and translate military experience and knowledge for civilian employers.
-Veterans are encouraged to access local employment services as well.
 Check out the links below for more information on VA employment resources.

 Check out the link above for a broad overview of some VA employment programs and training resources.
 Veterans can also access resume development tools, military skills translation, and career development tools on the VA Employment Resources page.